How RS’s vast range of products helps customers run a more efficient business

 As well as using technology and data insights to influence products, RS engages directly with customers to find out what they require.
 “We actively work with our customers to understand their needs,” explains England.
 “In terms of products, we have an extensive sales team who work with customers frequently, and in the UK alone we have over 500 customer-facing personnel who engage with our customers on a regular basis.
 “We train our teams to listen and understand customer requirements and then we go and work with our suppliers to see how we can improve that customer experience.”

 Recent examples saw RS support help two very different businesses.
-“Our local team were aware that our customer Dunford and Pearson [a Stafford-based supplier of cable harnesses] had been let down by a supplier of connectors used in their products,” recalls England.
+“Our local team were aware that one our customers [a supplier of cable harnesses] had been let down by a supplier of connectors used in their products,” recalls England.
 “Our local team were able to introduce the customer to a new manufacturer, which met their needs and they made sure the product was stocked at their RS Local branch so that the customer would always have access to the product.

 “Another example where RS helped solve a problem was where one of our team uncovered the need for a testing cabinet to help diagnose the electronics in Bentley cars,” adds England.
 “We spoke to a manufacturer who helped design a bespoke cabinet, which Bentley then purchased for use in their electronics room and test vehicles.”